A Whiter Shade of Pale: Release and reception

 In the United States, the single reached number 5 on the Billboard Hot 100 and sold over 1 million copies.
-It stayed at its peak position for two weeks beginning the week of July 29, 1967.
+It stayed at its peak position for two weeks beginning the week of 29 July 1967.
 It also peaked at number 22 on the soul charts there.
 Cash Box called it "a haunting, imaginative ballad [that] has a winning sound".
+Record World said it is distinguished by "a very eerie melody and lyrics that seem to make sense and then don't."
 The song was included on the US release of the Procol Harum album, in September 1967, but not on the subsequent UK version.
 In the Netherlands, the single entered the chart at number 1 in June 1967 and reached number 1 again in July 1972.
 A May 1972 re-release on Fly Records peaked at number 13 in the UK.
 Due to concerns about overexposure, the song was removed from the band's repertoire in 1969 for a number of years.

 "A Whiter Shade of Pale" has continued to receive critical acclaim.
 Along with Queen's "Bohemian Rhapsody", "A Whiter Shade of Pale" was jointly recognised as "The Best British Pop Single 1952–1977" at the BRIT Awards, part of Elizabeth II's Silver Jubilee.
 In 1998 the song was inducted into the Grammy Hall of Fame.
 In 2004, it appeared at number 57 on Rolling Stone magazine's list of the "500 Greatest Songs of All Time".
 British TV station Channel 4 placed the song at number 19 in its chart of "The 100 Greatest No. 1 Singles".
 In 2018, the song was inducted into the Rock and Roll Hall of Fame in a new category for singles.

 After Brooker's death, the song gained download sales and then entered the UK Official Singles Sales Chart at number 38 on 25 February 2022.
 In The Netherlands the song also regained popularity after the 2021 murder of crime reporter Peter R. de Vries, who considered it his favorite song.